repeatedly/reed/README.md

         * within

+* Light-Weight HTTP for Administration

+    * <del>HTTP Interface for Collections</del>

+    * HTTP Interface for Indexes (60% done)

+        * "geo" and "cap" are not supported yet.

+    * <del>HTTP Interface for Administration and Monitoring</del>

+    * <del>HTTP Interface for Miscellaneous functions</del>

+* Interface for bulk imports

+* Interface for batch operations

 * REST Interface for storing key-value pairs

 # Link